 A seminarian is a man who is discerning the Lord’s call to the ministerial Roman Catholic Priesthood.
 By virtue of his baptism, he is a member of the priesthood of all believers.
 The seminarian hears the Lord speaking to him and calling him to a fuller participation in the priesthood, by becoming a priest of Jesus Christ.
 While the priesthood has many elements that make it like a job, it is ultimately a vocation: a calling from the Lord.
 The seminarian then needs to be open to hearing the Lord’s call in his life and be eager to respond to it.

-To gain more information about seminarians, please know that you are always welcome to visit the seminary for a personal visit or tour with the Director of Priestly Vocations or for a more in-depth experience, by attending a Discernment Overnight (for ages 14-17), or Discernment Weekend (for ages 18-55).
+To gain more information about seminarians, please know that you are always welcome to visit the seminary for a personal visit or tour with the Director of Priestly Vocations or for a more in-depth experience, by attending a Discernment Day (high school men, freshmen – juniors), or Discernment Weekend (for men, ages 18-55).

 What does a seminarian study?